 The "Up" and "Down" fields are the up and down tick data for intraday bars.
-For daily bars of futures, TradeStation uses "Vol" and "OI" for volume and open interest, respectively.
+For other bar types, a single volume field will be present.
 Builder does not use open interest.

 To change the label for any column, click on the column heading and select the appropriate label from the pop-up window.
 Select "don't read/ignore" to have the program skip over a column of data; this corresponds to a blank column heading.